-47. Does your eating make things hard for you socially, for example does it make it difficult for you to go to friends' houses, eat at school, or stay away from home?
-Have you avoided social situations because of eating?
+47. Does your child's eating cause difficulties socially, for example does it make it difficult for him/her to visit friends, eat at preschool/nursery/childminder, or stay away from home?
+Has he/she avoided social situations because of eating?

-- 0 No psychosocial impairment

-- 1 -

-- 2 Mild psychosocial impairment (e.g., worries about what he/she will eat in advance of social events, endures social eating situations with distress)
+2 - Mild psychosocial impairment (e.g., worries about what he/she will eat in advance of social events, endures social eating situations with distress)

-- 3

-- 4 Marked psychosocial impairment (e.g., avoids some social eating situations)
+4 - Marked psychosocial impairment (e.g., avoids some social eating situations or attends but does not eat)

-- 5 -

-- 6 Extreme psychosocial impairment (e.g., avoids all social eating situations)
+6 - Extreme psychosocial impairment (e.g., avoids all social eating situations)